agsb/immu/Abouts.md

 # A case of SWAPD

-For use onto parameter stack, there are five { DROP DUP SWAP >R R> R@ } atomics and some that could be derived from those ones.
+For use onto stacks, there are six { DROP DUP SWAP >R R> R@ } atomics and some that could be derived from those ones.

-Lets make a list, for change 3 cells at top (O= is the number of atomic operations) :
+Lets make a list, to change 3 cells at top (O= is the number of atomic operations) :

 ![Three Balls](https://github.com/agsb/immu/blob/main/180px-Permutations_RGB.svg.png "Text to show on mouseover")